Course Description & Maps 30km

 The 30km course will start and finish in Forrest.
 It won’t be as technical as the 50km or 100km – avoiding the largest climbs and steepest descents – but will still have plenty of flow.
 And being held on Sunday means you have the single track to yourself and won’t be mixed in with the 50km or 100km riders.

-Date: Sunday 25 February, 2024
+Date: Sunday 23 February, 2025

 Start:

-• 9:25am Sunday – E-bike riders race start – Yaugher Rd
+• 9:25am Sunday – E-bike riders race start – Yaugher Rd – for experienced E-bike riders only.
+All other e-bike riders are to self-seed in the mixed gender start.

-• 9:40am Sunday – Female only race start (Odyssey Angels)
+• 9:35am Sunday – Female only race start (Odyssey Angels)

 Length: 30km